 Even though I am a Republican in a Democratic-controlled Legislature, I have worked with Democrats to advance common goals.
-For example, I jointly authored SB 197 (2017) with Senator Toni Atkins and SB 1007 (2018) with Senator Robert Hertzberg to lower the cost of building needed medical facilities that would serve veterans and military personnel afflicted with posttraumatic stress disorder (PTSD) and related conditions.
+For example, I jointly authored a law in 2018 (SB 1007) with Senator Robert Hertzberg to lower the cost of building needed medical facilities that serve veterans and military personnel afflicted with posttraumatic stress disorder (PTSD) and related conditions.

-Protecting our environment in a fiscally responsible manner is important to our district, which is why I supported measures to address ocean acidification (AB 2139, 2016), integrate scientific data concerning the impact of climate change into state infrastructure engineering (AB 2800, 2016), and reinforce opposition to new oil leases off of our coast (SR 35, 2017 and SR 73, 2018).
-I also authored SJR 23 urging Congress to move San Onofre’s nuclear waste to a safer location away from our coast, a goal that I continue to advocate to this day.
+Protecting our environment in a fiscally responsible manner is important to our district, which is why I supported measures to address ocean acidification (AB 2139, 2016), integrate scientific data concerning the impact of climate change into state infrastructure engineering (AB 2800, 2016), reinforce opposition to new oil leases off of our coast (SR 35, 2017 and SR 73, 2018), and require plastic beverage bottles to contain 50 percent recycled plastic by 2030 (AB 793, 2020).
+I also authored SJR 23 (2016) urging Congress to move San Onofre’s nuclear waste to a safer location away from our coast.

 In addition to my work representing the 36th Senate District, I also serve as the Senate Republican Leader Emeritus, where I work with Senate leadership to help the institution run smoothly.
-I had the honor of serving as the Senate Republican Leader from April 12, 2017, to March 1, 2019, becoming only the second woman to lead a party caucus in the Senate’s history – Democrat or Republican.
-As Leader, I ensured that all voices across the political spectrum were heard in the Senate and worked with Senate President pro Tem Toni Atkins to address institutional challenges such as improving the process to report sexual harassment and holding those responsible to account.
+I served as the Senate Republican Leader from April 2017 to March 2019, becoming only the second woman to lead a party caucus in the Senate’s history.
+As Leader, I ensured that all voices across the political spectrum were heard in the Senate and worked with Senate President pro Tem Toni Atkins to improve the process to report sexual harassment and holding offenders to account.